ECP-WarpX/picsar/Installation_doc/Fortran/INSTALL_FORTRAN_CORI1.md

 Unit tests are located in the directory `Acceptance_testing/Gcov_tests`.

-To compile them with Intel on Cori phase II, enter:
+To compile them with Intel on Cori phase I, enter:
 ```
-make build_test SYS=cori2
+make build_test SYS=cori
 ```

 To run them, go directly in the unit test folder: